 Services provided at the Olivas Adobe Historical Park include Educational Outreach Programs and Historic Park Tours.
 The Olivas Adobe has also been the ideal site for weddings, receptions and fiestas since 1849, and the City continues to host many special events there year round.

 The Park is located at 4200 Olivas Park Drive in Ventura.
-Grounds are open from 10 a.m. to 4 p.m. during the week and costumed docent-led tours take place on weekends from 10 a.m. to 4 p.m.
-For more info visit www.olivasadobe.org or call 805.658.4728.
+Grounds are open from 11 a.m. to 4 p.m. during the week and costumed docent-led tours of the house take place on weekends (tour tickets are $5 for adults and $3 for children/seniors).
+For more information, visit www.olivasadobe.org or call 805.658.4728.